Tarnation (2017 film)

-Tarnation is a 2017 Australian horror comedy film directed by Daniel Armstrong and starring Daisy Masterman.
+Tarnation is a 2017 Australian horror comedy film directed by Sheikh Nehan Alam and starring Daisy Masterman.

 Plot

 When Oscar's dreams of becoming a rock star are destroyed after she's kicked out of her band and her boyfriend walks out on her, taking their cat, she goes out to a remote cabin in the woods near the ghost town of Tarnation to collect her thoughts.
 Unbeknownst to her, the satanic master of a demon unicorn seeks Oscar's blood to complete a ritual that will raise the devil from Hell.
 In order to stop Tarnation from falling upon the world, Oscar must battle a demonic force that can possess anyone in the woods and ultimately face the evil within her own soul.